hmxmilohax/rock-band-3-deluxe/readme.md

 Then, copy the contents of `\_build\xbox\` to the location you extracted your disc to.
 Select `Yes` to overwrite the files.

-If you're installing Rock Band 3 Deluxe for the first time, it is reccomended that you **rename the vanilla `default.xex` to `default_vanilla.xex`** for safety.
+If you're installing Rock Band 3 Deluxe for the first time, it is recommended that you **rename the vanilla `default.xex` to `default_vanilla.xex`** for safety.

 Make sure you **clear your song cache**, as well as your **system cache**.